How to be mindful & why you should try it.

 It isn’t a way of ‘letting everything go over your head’ but a way of seeing things as they really are, accepting what’s going on around us, and having the space to make choices that support our wellbeing.

 But what does ‘seeing things as they really are’ mean?
 And if life is a bit pants right know, why would we want to?
 If we try to stay mindfully in the present moment, aren’t we just ignoring our problems?
 There is an excellent article from Everyday Mindfulness by Sam Weston which explains how this isn’t the case and just how fulfilling waking up to your life can be.
 Sound interesting?
-Click here to read it!
+Click here to read it.

 Do you find it hard to ask for help?
 You’re not alone.